rroig7/nvim/README.md

 You will need git installed before anything so make sure you install git first and can call it from the command line.

-Replace <username> with your username.
+Replace "username" with your username.
 For example, if my username is rroig, than an example command would be cd /home/rroig/.config/

 # Linux